rbmk-project/rbmk/pkg/cli/curl/README.md

 ### `-o, --output FILE`

-Write the response body to FILE instead of using the stdout.
+Write the response body to `FILE` instead of using the stdout.

 ### `--resolve HOST:PORT:ADDR`

-Use ADDR instead of DNS resolution for HOST:PORT.
+Use `ADDR` instead of DNS resolution for `HOST:PORT`.

-Implementation note: we ignore the port and replace the HOST with ADDR for every port number.
-Additionally, when using this flag, the DNS lookup fails with "no such host" if the URL host is not HOST.
+Implementation note: we ignore the `PORT` and replace the `HOST` with `ADDR` for every port number.
+Additionally, when using this flag, the DNS lookup fails with "no such host" if the URL host is not `HOST`.

 ### `-v, --verbose`